jeremyKisner/streaming-daemon-generator/docs/CONTRIBUTING.md

 ```

 # Running Locally
-Once complete, this should have uploaded a new audio record to streaming-daemon.
-If not, a local copy should be stored in a local `audio` directory for resending.

-## Running as Script
+## Running Script
 1. Run
 At minimum, you need to set the description, which is used by the LLM to produces an audio file.
 ``` bash
 python .\sdg\main.py -d "<description of audio to generate>"
 ```

-However, you may supply the following additional, optional fields.
+However, you may supply the following additional, optional parameters.

 - **-n --name** - name of audio
 - **-a --artist** - artist of audio